katiehuangx/Udacity-Data-Analyst-Nanodegree/README.md

 - Step 4: Draw Conclusions (or, Predictions)
 - Step 5: Communicate your Results

-### Case Study #1 Wine Quality
+### 🍷 Case Study #1 Wine Quality

-- Ask questions associated to the wine samples data set.
+- Ask questions associated to the red and white wine samples data.
-- Assess data set by finding out shape and information, duplicated rows, unique values and mean.
+- Assess data by finding out shape and information, duplicated rows, unique values and mean.
- - Wrangle data set by appending new arrays for wine colours and combining the data sets.
+- Wrangle data by appending new arrays for wine colours and combining the data sets.
-- Create visualizations
+- Create visualizations using Matplotlib and drawing conclusions
+- Communicating results by answering the questions
 - View my project [here](https://github.com/katiehuangx/Udacity-Data-Analyst-Nanodegree/blob/main/Part%202:%20Intro%20to%20Data%20Analysis/Case%20Study%20%231:%20Wine%20Quality/Wine_Quality.ipynb)!

 ### Project #2 Investigate a Dataset